asheswook/VisageSnap/README.md

 -   Recognize faces.
 -   Train the model through semi-supervised learning with labeled or unlabeled pictures.
--   It provides identification predictions and face classification for pictures.
+-   Provides identification predictions and face classification for pictures.

 ## Usage